headerheader

 © Christian Wolf.
 Type of license: CC BY-SA 3.0 DE.

-In Germany, all public higher education institutions are free, even the highest ranked universities in the country!
-Unlike other countries that charge crazy tuition fees due to the high demand of students who wish to attend them, the top-ranked German universities charge the same tuition price as the rest: nothing.
-That's right, you don't have to limit your university search just because of tuition prices since even the most prestigious German Universities are free, e.g.
+In Germany, all public higher education institutions are free, even the country's top universities!
+Unlike other countries that charge crazy tuition fees due to the high demand of students who want to attend them, Germany's top universities charge the same tuition price as the rest: nothing.
+That's right, you don't have to limit your university search based on tuition fees alone, as even the most prestigious German universities are free, e.g.

-While these are some of the many top-ranked universities in Germany, there are also other institutions that are well-known and have great programs that also are public and therefore do not charge tuition fees.
+While these are some of the many top-ranked universities in Germany, there are other well-known institutions with great programmes that are also public and therefore do not charge tuition fees.

 header